 I’m single, never married, childless, and I live alone.
 Though I have siblings, many friends and both of my parents are still alive, there is a persistent singleness I’ve settled into as I’ve gotten older.

 I used to jokingly say to my sister, “I know why you’re single, but why am I?”
 I acted as if I had been unfairly cursed with a plague called singleness.
 But I realize I can’t honestly ask that question anymore.
-The question I have to ask myself is, “Why don’t I care enough to NOT be single?”
+The question I have to ask myself is, “Why don’t I care enough NOT to be single?”
 There are many things that I care about becoming, about doing … becoming a practicing artist, traveling the world, creating a thriving business and I’m doing those things.

 And yet here I sit wanting to be married and not doing anything about it.
 I’m not the only one; the majority of my girlfriends aren’t dating.
 And even casual conversations with single women reveal that we aren’t alone.
-Wonderful, beautiful, and brilliant women, all single, and very few are dating on a regular basis.
-Is it just fatigue, tiring of another date with another Mr. Wrong?
+Wonderful, beautiful, and brilliant women, all single, and yet very few are dating on a regular basis.
+Is it just fatigue, tiring of countless dates with another Mr. Wrong?
 Or is it the fear that like a game of musical chairs you realize the music has stopped and there’s not a chair for you?

 Though I don’t know the full extent of George’s life and I hope that his fate would never be mine, I do see in him a tragic kindred spirit – he closed himself off from intimacy in big and small ways.
-By not dating, I’m closing myself off from one avenue of intimacy, an avenue to be known and also to be a mirror for someone else.
-Though I no longer feel the desperation to keep the loneliness and cold at bay with a man, a sweater, I hope that the desire for intimacy, for connection will be enough to make me curious to ask myself, “What if today I made a different choice?” and see what comes.
+By not dating, I’m closing myself off from one avenue of intimacy, an opportunity to be known and to be a mirror for someone else.
+Though I no longer feel the desperation to keep the loneliness and cold at bay with a man, a sweater, I hope that the desire for intimacy, for connection, will be enough to make me curious to ask myself, “What if today I made a different choice?” and see what comes.